Roku upgrade guide: Should you buy a new box?

 Some older Roku players don't support full high-definition video (1080p); they're limited to high definition (720p) or standard definition (480p).
 The newest players start at full high definition (1080p), and some support 4K (2160p) resolution and HDR (high dynamic range).
 If you care deeply about picture quality and have a television that supports these formats, it’s time to consider an upgrade.

-Roku models missing out (limited to full HD or lower definition): All Roku players except Roku 4, Roku Premiere, Roku Premiere+, and Roku Ultra.
+Roku models missing out (limited to 1080p HD): All Roku players except Roku 4, Roku Premiere, Roku Premiere+, and Roku Ultra.
 (Premiere+ and Ultra also support HDR.)

+Roku models missing out (limited to 4K without HDR): All Roku players except Roku Premiere+, Roku Streaming Stick+, and Roku Ultra.

 Does your remote feel finicky?

-Note: Editor's note: This story was updated in its entirety on November 20, 2017 to reflect the current competitive landscape.